 Spinal Cord Exposure

 Using Vannas spring scissors, cut at the ten o'clock [1] and two o'clock positions [2] on the ventral side to remove each vertebra and its muscle layer above [3].
+Chip the vertebra using Dumont mini-forceps [4].
 Videographer: This step is important!

-SCOPE: to be provided by the authors: Cut being made at ten o' clock position.
+SCOPE: to be provided by the authors: Initiated at C1, cuts being made at ten o' clock position, two o'clock position, and finally, vertebra and muscle layers are removed.

-SCOPE: to be provided by the authors: Cut being made at the two o'clock position.

-SCOPE: to be provided by the authors: Vetebra and muscle layers being removed.

 Authors: Please upload the scope shots to the project page as soon as possible.

-Chip the vertebra using Dumont mini forceps [1].
 Continue this process through the cervical and thoracic vertebrae [2].
 Videographer: This step is important!

-SCOPE: to be provided by the authors: Vertebra being chipped.

-SCOPE: to be provided by the authors: Cervical and Thoracic vertebrae being cut.
+SCOPE: to be provided by the authors: Cervical and Thoracic vertebrae being exposed.

 For the lumbar section, cut the transverse process on each side of the vertebra [1].
 Then, cut at the two o'clock and ten o'clock positions by inserting the blade of a pair of Vannas spring scissors into the vertebral canal [2].